One of the main benefits of using WordPress is that you don’t need to have technical skills like editing code to run a successful website.

-- Adding a Google search box
+- Adding a search box

-- Conversion tracking code (e.g. Google Adwords)
+- Conversion tracking code (e.g. Facebook Ads)

-First, locate or create the code you would like to add to your content.
-You can use a web-based HTML editor (e.g. search online for “Free Online WYSIWYG HTML Editor“) or use HTML templates …
+First, locate or create the code you want to add to your content.
+You can use a web-based HTML editor (e.g. search online for “Online HTML Editor Free“) or consider using HTML cheat sheets …

 (Copy your code to the clipboard)

-Switch to the Text editor to paste in your code …
+Next, switch to the Text editor …

 (Code must be pasted in the Text editor)

-Find and highlight your placeholder characters …
+Locate and highlight your placeholder …

 (Select and highlight your placeholder)